cybozu-go/meows/docs/design.md

   - `RunnerPool` reconciler: A controller for the `RunnerPool` custom resource(CR).
   -  `Pod` Mutating webhook: A mutating webhook to inject a GitHub Actions registration token to `Pod` `env`.
-  - Runner sweeper: A component to sweep registered information about runners on GitHub periodically.
+  - Runner watcher: A component to watch registered information about runners on GitHub periodically.
   - `Pod` sweeper: A component to sweep Pods which exceeds the deletion time annotation periodically.